jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 There is a Qt5 test program [tspress][tspress] in the *qt5-image*.

-### Ubuntu Packages
+### Ubuntu Setup

-I have been using *Ubuntu 15.04* and *15.10* 64-bit workstations to build these systems.
+I primarily use Ubuntu *15.10* 64-bit server installations.
+Other versions should work.

-You'll need at least the following packages installed
+You will need at least the following packages installed

     bc
     build-essential